11.1. Choosing Scale to Reveal Structure

 fig.show()

-We also typically want to include zero when working with proportions, since proportions range from 0 to 1.
-The plot below shows the proportion of breeds in each type.
+We also typically want to include 0 when working with proportions, since proportions range from 0 to 1.
+The following plot shows the proportion of breeds in each type:

 size_props = ((dogs['group'].value_counts() / len(dogs))